A bright idea: lighting for indoor nurseries

 The number of hours that plants are exposed to light each day is known as the day length or photoperiod.
 In nature, the photoperiod changes with the seasons.
 Plants respond to these changes in photoperiod to adapt to the seasonal changes in their environment.
 For this reason, some plants need more daylight hours than others and these needs vary with the plants’ stage of development.
 The best example of this is in flowering plants.

 Some plants flower when they are exposed to day lengths of less than 12 hours (short-day plants) while others flower in response to day lengths of more than 12 hours (long-day plants).
-Then there are also plants that flowers regardless of the amount of light they received (day-neutral plant plants), so be sure to check the photoperiod requirements of your plants before setting up your nurseries.
+Then there are also plants that flower regardless of day-length (day-neutral plant plants), so be sure to check the photoperiod requirements of your plants before setting up your nurseries.

 The advantage of using grow lights is that you can control the photoperiod to prevent or encourage flowering and customize the day length to suit the needs of the plants you are cultivating.